ssciwr/mailcom/README.md

 Install using
 `python -m pip install mailcom`

-You will also need to download the French and Spanish models for spaCy and Stanza using the provided script - run this in the terminal:

-`./get-models.sh`

 For an overview over the available languages and models, check the [spaCy](https://spacy.io/usage/models) website.

 # Usage